 - The need to protect a child from harm (physical or psychological), abuse, neglect and family violence.

-Whether fairy tales are contributing to the situation or not, family violence is a serious issue in family & divorce law matters.
-If we can assist you in seeking or responding to a domestic violence order, or you require assistance with parenting matters involving family violence, please contact our team of Brisbane Family Lawyers on (07) 3210 0281.
+Whether fairy tales are contributing to the situation or not, family violence is a serious issue in family law matters.
+If we can assist you in seeking or responding to a domestic violence order, or you require assistance with parenting matters involving family violence, please contact our team of Toowoomba Family Lawyers on (07) 3210 0281.

 If your situation is life threatening in any way, please call 000 for urgent assistance.